SAIDO Learning® /

 in our graying society

 Through exercises involving easy arithmetical calculations, as well as reading and writing, Kumon helps senior citizens maintain and enhance the functions of the frontal cortex.
-Our program has been implemented in various nursing homes for senior citizens and by local governments, leading to many successful results.
+Our programs have been implemented in various nursing homes for senior citizens and by local governments, leading to many successful results.

-Learning Therapy is being provided to senior citizens having senile dementia in order to ameliorate, or slow the progress of, their symptoms.
-It also contributes to improving the quality of care offered at the facilities implementing Kumon by improving, for example, the communication skills of staff members.
+SAIDO Learning is a non-pharmacological treatment which has been shown to ameliorate, or slow the progress of symptoms of dementia among senior citizens.
+It also contributes to improving the quality of care offered at the facilities implementing SAIDO by improving, for example, the communication skills of staff members.

 Photo: Senior citizens studying Kumon

-Learning Therapy has been introduced into a variety of nursing homes for senior citizens, including residential care services, such as special nursing homes and long-term care health facilities, as well as into non-residential services, such as day service and day care.
-As of March 2013, Kumon Learning Therapy is being implemented in 1,536 facilities serving 12,271 people who enjoy their study backed by the support of staff members at these facilities.
+SAIDO Learning has been introduced into a variety of nursing homes for senior citizens, including residential care services, such as special nursing homes and long-term care health facilities, as well as into non-residential services, such as day service and day care.
+As of March 2015, SAIDO is being practiced in 1,600 facilities serving 12,000 people, who enjoy their study backed by the support of staff members at these facilities.

-Many changes have been observed in the students.
+Many changes have been observed in the seniors.
 For example, they smile more frequently, become able to communicate with others, and are energized and motivated to learn.
-The benefits of Kumon Learning Therapy, which is now receiving widespread attention, have been scientifically demonstrated.
+The benefits of SAIDO Learning, which is now receiving widespread attention, have been scientifically demonstrated.

 Learning for a Healthy Brain Centers